aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/04-upgradeable-plugin/03-setup.md

 The `prepareInstallation()` function takes in two parameters:

 1. the `DAO` it should prepare the installation for, and
-2. the `_data` parameter containing all the information needed for this function to work properly, in this case, the number we want to store.
+2. the `_data` parameter containing all the information needed for this function to work properly, encoded as a `bytes memory`.
+In this case, we get the number we want to store.

 Hence, the first thing we should do when working on the `prepareInsallation()` function is decode the information from the `_data` parameter.
 Similarly, the `prepareUninstallation()` function takes in a `payload`.